 - caddis flies

-What does the presence of macroinvertebrates tell you?
+The presence of macroinvertebrates

 It may be difficult to identify stream pollution with water analysis, which can only provide information for the time of sampling.
 Even the presence of fish may not provide information about a pollution problem because fish can move away to avoid polluted water and then return when conditions improve.
 However, most stream-bottom macroinvertebrates cannot move to avoid pollution.
 A macroinvertebrate sample may therefore provide information about pollution that is not present at the time of sample collection.
 Many types of pollutants can affect macroinvertebrates eg the bacteria that break down sewage can use up oxygen from the water that macroinvertebrates need in order to survive.